<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Retirement Guide for ConocoPhillips Employees

-In this comprehensive retirement guide for ConocoPhillips employees, we cover the most critical factors you need to take into account when considering your retirement from ConocoPhillips.
-These factors include healthcare & benefit changes, interest rates, 2025 tax rates, inflation, and much more.
+In this retirement guide for ConocoPhillips employees, we cover several critical factors you need to take into account when considering your retirement from ConocoPhillips.
+These include health care & benefit changes, interest rates, 2026 tax rates, inflation, and much more.

 Please note that The Retirement Group is not affiliated with ConocoPhillips.
-We recommend reaching out to your Corporate benefits department for further information.
+If you need further information about the topics covered in this guide, we recommend reaching out to your Corporate benefits department.

 Table of Contents